pytorch/pytorch/docs/source/notes/autograd.rst

 The complex differentiable functions are commonly known as holomorphic functions.
 Practically, none of the loss functions used in real world applications satisfy these conditions.

-One of the common important non holomorphic functions is conjugate operator.
+One of the commonly used non holomorphic functions is conjugate operator.
 Conjugate operation is defined as:

     .. math::
         f(z) = f(x+yj) = z^* = x - yj